+We quantitatively consider the effect of variations in these parameters on the axion limits in Section~\ref{sec:obs}.
+Qualitatively, increasing (decreasing) the assumed $T$ would tend to shift the spectrum towards higher (lower) energies.
+The model flux depends on $\omega^4 S_\sigma(\omega;\mu,T)$, which increases with $T$, but the timescale depends on $\left(\int d\omega \ \omega S_\sigma(\omega;\mu,T)\right)^{-1}$, which decreases with $T$.
+Thus, a simple calculation finds that the limits on $m_a$ would be smaller for $T = 50$ MeV, and larger for $T=10$ MeV.
+The order of magnitude of the limits would still be the same for these changes in temperature.
+If the assumed $T$ were higher, the \emph{Fermi} LAT could be used to set more stringent limits.
+For $T=10$ MeV, we estimate the limits would be a factor of 4 less restrictive.
+Increasing the degeneracy parameter $\mu$ would tend to decrease the amplitude of the spin-structure function.
+At $\mu/T = 11$, the limits would be larger, and at $\mu/T = 9$, the limits would be smaller.
+Changing the $k$ parameter would not affect the limits substantially.

 Similar limits have been achieved by other recent axion searches.
 Supernova constraints for SN 1987A yield a limit of $m_a \lesssim 16$ meV ~\cite{Raffelt1987A}.
 From vacuum magnetic birefringence, a limit of $m_a<5\times 10^{-4}$ eV has been reached~\cite{birefringence}.
 From magnetically induced dichroism, $m_a=1-1.5$ meV has been reached~\cite{zavattini}.
 From globular cluster studies, a limit of $m_a \sin^2\beta < 15$ meV has been attained~\cite{viaux}.
 From the white dwarf luminosity function, an inclusion range of $2.5\lesssim m_a \sin^2 \beta \lesssim 7.5$ meV has been achieved~\cite{WD}\cite{WDisern}.
 From the supernova remnant Cas A, the axion mass was set at $m_a = 2.3\pm 0.4$ meV$/C_n$~\cite{CasA}.
 These limits are complementary to the result shown in our work, and we hope that better limits could be obtained in future work.